NamesJoeyWheeler/PearsonDL/README.md

 A Python script that downloads books from the Pearson website in (multiple) PNG files and/or a single PDF file.

+# Update 10/09/2021 - This tool no longer works.
+A fix is being looked into.

 # Disclaimer

 Only use this for books you LEGALLY own.
 We do not condone, promote or tolerate the use of this script for illegal purposes.